-- O Do analyses present statistics, tables, figures and descriptions that focus on the relevant sex/gender differences that came up in the course of the project? - O Are institutions, departments and journals that focus on gender included among the target groups for dissemination, along with mainstream research magazines? - O Have you considered a specific publication or event on sex/gender-related findings?
+- o Do analyses present statistics, tables, figures and descriptions that focus on the relevant sex/gender differences that came up in the course of the project? - o Are institutions, departments and journals that focus on gender included among the target groups for dissemination, along with mainstream research magazines? - o Have you considered a specific publication or event on sex/gender-related findings?

-APPENDIX III: Postgraduate Evaluation Criteria & Detail
+APPENDIX III: Evaluation Matrix

-Pos tgraduate Evaluation Criteria & Detail Evaluation Marks PROJECT: Quality of the research project including (40%): Clarity and coherence of the proposed research project.
+Postgraduate Evaluation Criteria & Detail Evaluation Marks 1.
+PRO Clarity and coherence of the proposed research project.
 Quality and appropriateness of approach, including research methodology, and consideration of ethical and sex/gender issues and the limitations of the approach to be adopted.
 Feasibility and credibility of the proposed research plan in the proposed time period.
-Originality and innovative nature Dissemination plans Direct alignment with Strategic Funding Partner themes as set out in Terms and Conditions, where appropriate Training and Career Development Aspects of proposal (10%): Clarity and quality of Training and Career Development Plan to acquire new knowledge and skills to achieve research and professional development aims.
-50% (0-50) 2 Evidence of real thought as to why research is to be undertaken and the impact of the proposed award on the applicants' career path.
-APPLICANT: Capability of the applicant including: 30% (0-30) Track record and research potential of the applicant.
+Originality and innovative nature Dissemination plans Direct alignment with Strategic Funding Partner themes as set out in Terms and Conditions, where appropriate 40% (0-40) 2.
+Tra • ining and Career Development Aspects of proposal: Clarity and quality of Training and Career Development Plan to acquire new knowledge and skills to achieve research and professional development aims.
+Evidence of real thought as to why research is to be undertaken and the impact of the proposed award on the applicants' career path.
+10% (0-10) 3.
+API PLICANT: Capability of the applicant including: Track record and research potential of the applicant.
 Personal Statement.
 Referees' reports.
 Match between applicant profile and research project.
-5070 (0 50) З. Е INVIRONMENT: Suitability of the host organisation(s): 20% (0-20) Suitability and ability of Supervisor(s) to provide adequate supervision.
-Quality of infrastructure and facilities provided by Host Organisation(s).
-Match between applicant, Supervisor(s) and Host Organisation(s).
+30% (0-30) • 3 Althous Applicant, Academic Supervisor(s) and Enterprise/employment mentor to provide adequate supervision.
+Quality of infrastructure and facilities provided by Host Organisations.
+HEI (10%): Enterprise/Employment Partner (10%) Match between Applicant, Academic Supervisor(s), Enterprise/employment mentor and Host Organisation(s).
+20% (0-20)